sid851joshi/Analyzing-Hotel-Booking-Cancellations-Data-Insights-for-Revenue-Optimization/README.md

-# Analyzing-Hotel-Booking-Cancellations-Data-Insights-for-Revenue-Optimization
+# 🏨 Analyzing-Hotel-Booking-Cancellations-Data-Insights-for-Revenue-Optimization
-🏨 Hotel Booking Cancellation Analysis
+- This project focuses on analyzing booking cancellation patterns for City Hotels and Resort Hotels using data from 2015 to 2017.
-This project focuses on analyzing booking cancellation patterns for City Hotels and Resort Hotels using data from 2015 to 2017.
-The primary objective is to identify key factors driving cancellations and offer data-driven business recommendations to minimize cancellation rates and maximize revenue.
+- The primary objective is to identify key factors driving cancellations and offer data-driven business recommendations to minimize cancellation rates and maximize revenue.

 📌 Problem Statement
 City and Resort Hotels have experienced high cancellation rates, affecting occupancy and revenue.
 This project aims to: